List of people executed in the United States in 2014

-This is a list of people executed in the United States in 2014.
-Thirty-five people were executed in the United States in 2014.
+Thirty-five people, thirty-three male and two female, were executed in the United States in 2014, all by lethal injection.
 Ten of them were in the state of Missouri, and another ten were in the state of Texas.
 Two (Edgar Tamayo Arias and Ramiro Hernandez-Llanas) were foreign nationals from Mexico.
 One (Juan Carlos Chavez) was a foreign national from Cuba.
-Two (Suzanne Margaret Basso and Lisa Ann Coleman) were female.

-While there were a total of 35 executions in 2014, there were 39 executions in the previous year (2013) and 28 executions in the subsequent year (2015).